Structural adaptation and rate accelerated estimation in bivariate functional data: Introduction

 \section{Introduction}

 Functional data analysis (FDA) is a burgeoning field that deals with modern, complex data, such as those collected by sensors.
-It has proved to be successful in a wide-ranging number of applications, such as medical, economics and sports data (see for example, \cite{Ramsay2005}, \cite{Horvath2012}, \cite{Kokoszka2017}).
-A distinctive feature of FDA is that the datum are functions, defined over a domain $\mathcal{T}$, such as curves, surfaces and their $d$-dimensional equivalents.
-Typically modelled as a stochastic process in the space of squared integrable functions, the smoothness of the underlying function plays a critical role in the convergence rates (see \cite{Tsybakov2009}).
+It has proven successful in a wide range of applications, such as medical, economics, and sports data (see for example, \cite{Ramsay2005}, \cite{Horvath2012}, \cite{Kokoszka2017}).
+A distinctive feature of FDA is that the data are functions, defined over a domain $\mathcal{T}$, such as curves, surfaces and their $d$-dimensional equivalents.

-Since all supposedly functional data are observed on a discrete grid of points, smoothing methods (such as splines, local-polynomial smoothers, basis expansions etc) are often a necessary pre-processing step.
-The optimal choice of smoothing parameters depend on the regularity of the process.
-In higher dimensions, anisotropy affects the effective smoothness, and can be taken advantage of to get better rates of convergence through the choice of the smoothing parameters.
-For example, when using kernel smoothing methods, a larger bandwidth can be chosen along the dimension with higher regularity.
-However, anisotropy is usually determined only using the canonical basis.
-In this work, we show that (see Lemma \ref{lm}) this can result in misleading conclusions on the effective smoothness.

-In FDA, the notion of smoothness can be more subtle that the traditional non-parametric statistics literature, due to the stochastic nature of the random function.
-In probability theory, a rigorous notion of smoothness can be defined, for example, through the Kolmogorov-Chentsov theorem (see \citet[Theorem 2.1]{Yor1999}).
-Despite being mathematically elegant, it is not convenient for the purposes of adaptive plug-in estimation, since the regularity is defined in the form of an inequality.
-A recent line of work in FDA has attempted to characterize the regularity of the random function by viewing it as a stochastic process $X$, with a characterization in the form of an approximate equality: